ryan-dd/ComposableGA/README.md

 auto mutationStrategy = evy::IndependentMutation(mutateFunctions);
 ```

-The crossover strategy should match the interface of:
+Then we can define the crossover strategy, which should match the interface of:

 ```C++
 void customCrossover(ChromosomeType& c1, ChromosomeType& c2);
 ```

-In this example, we use the two point crossover strategy provided by evy.
+In this example, we use the two point crossover strategy provided by `evy`.

 ```C++
 auto crossoverStrategy = evy::TwoPointCrossover<Rosenbrock::ChromosomeType>{}; ```